AnaVolkmann/AnaVolkmann/README.md

 - ☕ I have a passion for coffee and have tried it in all 19 countries I have visited, i even have a rating sistem.
 - ✈️ I love traveling and i started my travelling adventures alone at 15 years old.
 - 🧩 I enjoy solving puzzles and playing strategy games in my free time.

+Feel free to explore my repositories and projects.
+My user on Intra and Slack is `ana-lda-`.
+Let's connect and learn together! 🚀